dexv2/fun-bid/README.md

-# A game you cannot win
+# A game you cannot win!!

 ### I'll sell you $100 for only $1